tobijegede/jegede-portfolio/finalprojoverview.md

 The data sources I intend to use are the following:
 1. **Endowment Data:** This data comes from the National Center for Education Statistics (NCES) and is available for the period from 2011 to 2018.
 The datasets can be accessed at the following link: https://nces.ed.gov/ipeds/Search?query=endowment&query2=endowment&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=200947
+2. **University Enrollment Data:** This data would be used to calculate per-student endowment numbers: https://nces.ed.gov/ipeds/search?query=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&query2=Enrollment%20of%20the%20120%20largest%20degree-granting%20college%20and%20university%20campuses,%20by%20selected%20characteristics%20and%20institution&resultType=all&page=1&sortBy=relevance&overlayDigestTableId=201277
-2. **Global GDP Data:** country GDP data for comparisons, collected from the World Bank https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2020&start=1960&view=chart and uploaded as "historical_gdp_gobal.csv" file on this github repo.
+3. **Global GDP Data:** country GDP data for comparisons, collected from the World Bank https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?end=2020&start=1960&view=chart and uploaded as "historical_gdp_gobal.csv" file on this github repo.
-3. **Potential Dataset on Gentrification:** This website has some scrapable data potentially but will also likely need to get into the backend of this data by going directly to the Census ACS data.  (https://www.rentcafe.com/blog/rental-market/real-estate-news/top-20-gentrified-zip-codes/) -- will need to pull Census ACS data for this (and historical median household income, etc.)
+4. **Potential Dataset on Gentrification:** This website has some scrapable data potentially but will also likely need to get into the backend of this data by going directly to the Census ACS data.  (https://www.rentcafe.com/blog/rental-market/real-estate-news/top-20-gentrified-zip-codes/) -- will need to pull Census ACS data for this (and historical median household income, etc.)